 The PCC worked with Worcestershire County Council Public Health to procure the service provider and the chosen provider was Cranstoun, an organisation with a wealth of experience in dealing with people who have challenging and complex needs.

-Cranstoun commenced the Drive programme in Worcestershire in October 2018 and funding has currently been provided for the project to continue until approximately May/June 2020.
+Cranstoun commenced the Drive programme in Worcestershire in October 2018 and funding was initially provided for the project to continue until June 2020.